Analyst Ratings for Apple

 |0

-This current average represents a 11.63% increase from the previous average price target of $139.0.
+This current average has increased by 11.63% from the previous average price target of $139.0.

 Analyst Ratings: What Are They?